 Beyond the Limits of Traditional Health Care: A State-Level Systematic Review of Community Health Programs in the United States

 Traditional health care has not reached all pockets of the U.S. population due to income inequality, increasing ethnic and cultural diversity, and deep fragmentation of the health care system.
-Community-based health models have evolved as alternative modes of care to bridge this gap.
+Community health models have evolved as alternative modes of care to bridge this gap.
 This study examines and compares community-based health programs across U.S. states and provides the following key findings:

 - Food insecurity is especially concentrated in Southern states.